TSSUS is the largest organization – worldwide – supporting the Turner syndrome community.

 Common Conditions • Common Challenges • Identifying Challenges • Care Recommendations • Resources

-If you are close to someone who has TS, you may also notice they’re struggling and feel frustrated because their hard work frequently doesn’t have the desired results.
+If you are close to someone who has TS, you may also notice they become frustrated when their hard work frequently doesn’t match their desired results.
 It can be hard to know if and how you should offer advice.
-Remember that their challenges are because of how their brain works.
+Remember, their brain works differently and typical strategies may not work, but there are strategies that do!

 Understanding Your Unique TS Brain